mchapman87501/mesa_shape_fingerprinter/README.md

 The Hamann measure is unique in mesaac_measures in the sense that, unlike the others, it returns similarity values in range -1...1.
 According to Wikipedia the [Simple Matching Coefficient](https://en.wikipedia.org/wiki/Simple_matching_coefficient) is equivalent to normalizing Hamann to produce values in 0...1.
 After discussion, we've decided to incorporate Simple Matching into mesaac_measures.

-### Lots of 3rd Party Tests

-The 3rd-party packages that are made available through CMake's `FetchContent_MakeAvailable` define time-consuming unit tests.
-Eigen defines the bulk of these tests.

-For this project, 3rd-party tests are distracting.
-That's why `CMakePresets.json` specifies to run only those tests that have the `mesaac` CMake test label.

 ### OpenBabel and FetchContent

 [OpenBabel](https://github.com/openbabel/openbabel) is not compatible with the latest (at time of writing) CMake revisions, because of its requirement for an older version of CMake.
 It looks as though efforts are underway to address this problem: See [issue #2784](https://github.com/openbabel/openbabel/pull/2784).